pinacai/PINAC-Nexus/prompts/formal email.md

 13. Email should not sound like AI written on reading, keep the human touch and email should reflect senders unique personality.

-Generate a polished, professional email that fulfills the user's intent while elevating the quality and effectiveness of the communication."
+Generate a polished, professional email that fulfills the user's intent while elevating the quality and effectiveness of the communication.